GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 If the (visco)elastic plate vanishes (zero thickness) then we obtain Airy isostasy (1,4) or a purely viscous response (2,3).
 Temporal evolution can also be modeled by providing incremental load grids and specifying a range of model output times.
+A wide range of options allows specifying the desired rheology and related constants.

 Required Arguments